iree-org/iree/iree/tools/android/run_module_app/README.md

 This directory contains an Android application packing the `iree-run-module` command-line tool together with a specific IREE VM module invocation.

-This is helpful for profiling/debugging using Android tools.
+Note that this app is **purely** for benchmarking/profiling IREE itself.
+This is not the expected integration path for a real Android application, for which we expect to provide proper Java API and build support.

 ## Native Activity

-The App uses Android [`NativeActivity`][native-activity] to bridge IREE core libraries together with the Android system.
+The app uses Android [`NativeActivity`][native-activity] to bridge IREE core libraries together with the Android system.
 Native activity allows one to implement an Android Activity purely in C/C++.
 There are [tutorials][native-activity-tutorial] and [examples][native-activity-example] one can follow to learn about Native Activity.

+## Android Studio

+This app does not contain Gradle configurations.
+The reason is that we need to package both IREE native libraries and a specific VM module invocation into the app.
+The procedure cannot be automated much by Android Studio; rather one might need to copy files from different places, rename them, and wire up the build.
+It's inconvenient.
+For a developer tool we would like to avoid such friction and thus improve velocity.
+So a script, [`build_apk.sh`](./build_apk.sh), is provided to automate the process.

+But the script itself requires an Android SDK/NDK installation structure that matches Android Studio.
+So it's easier to just install Android Studio to manage Android SDK/NDK.
+The script will use proper tools in Android SDK/NDK to build and package the final APK file.

 ## Build the APK

-We need to package IREE native libraries and a specific VM module invocation.
-IDE is not very convenient to perform such tasks, so a script, [`build_apk.sh`](./build_apk.sh), is provided to automate the process.

 In general, we need to